jzzheng22/hlp21-project-group-3/doc/Features.md

 - **Rotation** - Can be done for selected symbol via drop-down menu or via shortcuts: Ctrl-E for clockwise and Ctrl-Q for anticlockwise rotation.
 Wire routing automatically adjusts.
 - **Scaling** - Interactive scaling by dragging from corner of selected/non-selected symbol.
 Selected symbol(s) can also be increased/decreased in side length by 1 grid square length at a time via drop down menu or shortcuts: ALt-M (magnify), ALt-D (diminish).
 - *All transformed symbols automatically snap to grid*.
+- Ports do not automatically snap to grid after a scaling transformation, and require some user input to align correctly.
 - Shrinking below a side length of one grid square length is not allowed.

 ### Aligning Selected Symbol Groups
 - May be done via drop-down menu or shortcuts: *Alt-X* for alignment along X-direction (horizontal); *Alt-Y* along Y-direction (vertical).
 Horizontally aligned symbols cannot be vertically aligned and vice versa.

 ### Moving of ports and labels
 - Ports may be moved to other positions on the periphery of the symbol as per user convenience.
-This is done by holding down the right mouse button and dragging inwards, from a port towards the centre of the symbol.
-The port you drag is selected for movement.
+This is done by holding down the right mouse button at the location of the port and dragging in any direction.
 - The set of postions where the port can be moved will highlight in purple.
-To move the selected port to one of these positions, it must be dragged to the desired position while holding the right mouse button down.
+Drag the mouse towards one of these locations.
+Upon mouse release the selected port will be moved (and possibly swapped with) the closest point to the mouse release position.

 ## Wires